NativeScript/docs-v7/ApiReference/ui/frame/AndroidOptionEventData.md

 ---
 ## Object: "ui/frame".AndroidOptionEventData
 _Extends:_ [_EventData_](../../data/observable/EventData.md)
-Represents the data passed to the knownEvents.android.optionSelected event.
+Represents the data passed to the androidOptionSelected event.
 This event is raised by the Android OS when an option in the Activity's action bar has been selected.

 ##### Properties